 Blacktip Reef is the National Aquarium in Baltimore’s breathtaking, 265,000-gallon saltwater habitat.
-Replicating an Indo-Pacific reef landscape in the heart of Maryland’s Inner Harbor, the exhibit is home to nearly 70 tropical species of marine animals including blacktip reef sharks and a 500-pound rescued sea turtle named Calypso.
+Replicating an Indo-Pacific reef landscape in the heart of Maryland’s Inner Harbor, the exhibit was opened as a home to nearly 70 tropical species of marine animals including blacktip reef sharks and a 500-pound rescued sea turtle named Calypso.
 McLaren’s Baltimore engineering team helped give visitors a closer look into their natural environment.

 Originally part of an exhibit called Wings in the Water, the massive display tank underwent a complete restoration to become what is now Blacktip Reef.
 Aimed at creating more viewing points for visitors to experience, McLaren provided engineering services for the tank upgrade.

 Bringing guests virtually face to face with over 600 animals, the exhibit was engineered to feature a large curved acrylic viewing pane and a floor-to-ceiling pop-out viewing panel.
 For this complete restoration, McLaren Engineering Group’s Baltimore office performed structural investigation, design and construction phase services to help bring the spectacular display to life.